sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - software-meta (index 5): An open-ended map of key/value data pairs.
 A number of predefined keys can be used within this item providing for common usage and semantics across the industry.
-The data definition of this entry allows for any additional attribute to be included, though it is recommended that industry norms for new attributes are defined and followed to the degree possible.
+Use of this map allows any additional attribute to be included in the tag.
+It is expected that industry groups will use a common set of attribute names to allow for interoperability within their communities.
 Described in {{model-software-meta}}.

-- entity (index 2): Provides information about one or more organizations related to the CoSWID tag or the software component referenced by this
+- entity (index 2): Provides information about one or more organizations responsible for producing the CoSWID tag, and producing or releasing the software component referenced by this
 CoSWID tag.
 Described in {{model-entity}}.

 - link (index 4): Provides a means to establish relationship arcs between the tag and another items.
 A given link can be used to establish the relationship between tags or to reference another resource that is related to the